-Coffin Creek is an Angus seedstock producer located near Mudgee on the Central Tablelands of NSW, Australia.
+Coffin Creek is an Angus seedstock operation located East of Mudgee on the Central Tablelands of NSW, Australia.

 Our mission at Coffin Creek is to breed cattle that embody the fundamental characteristics which make Angus such a versatile and profitable beef enterprise.
-2018 marks our 27th year of breeding.
-Over the years, we have always aimed to improve our own herd of cows and, as such, also provide a source of genetics that will benefit downstream users.
+2019 marks our 28th year of breeding.
+Over the years, we have always aimed to improve our own herd of cows and as such, also provide a source of genetics that will benefit downstream users.

 We emphasise maternal phenotype and function in our operation.
-Physically, our ideal female is deep bodied, structurally sound and quiet in nature.
-Functionally, she needs to be able to forage in a large contemporary group in varying terrain.
-From two years of age, our females must calve unassisted, re-join in the correct period and wean a healthy calf each and every year.
+Physically, our females have adequate dimensions of depth, length & width translating into cattle with volume.
+Structural soundness and a quiet disposition are imperative.
+Functionally, our cows need to be able to forage in large contemporary groups, in varying terrain.
+From two years of age, they must calve unassisted, fall pregnant in the joining period and wean a calf each and every year.
 We have zero tolerance for calving difficulty and cull accordingly.
 Our heifer matings are designed to achieve a breeding outcome rather than for calving ease.
 By placing this pressure on our heifers, we ingrain calving ease into the cow herd.

 Sires are thoroughly researched prior to use.
 They are selected on phenotype, pedigree as well as performance data.
 We make a concerted effort to inspect the sires we introduce to our programme.
 Each year, we use many of our own yearling bulls for in-herd natural joining.
 We endorse the economic benefits provided by young bulls for such advantages as longevity, ease of handling and rapid access to genetics.
 As such, yearling bulls make up the majority of the offering at our Annual bull sale each year.